Your money-making expert. Financial journalist, TV and radio personality.

-On Thursday 3 November, the Bank of England’s Monetary Policy Committee voted to hike interest rates by 75 basis points.
-It’s the seventh time this year the UK’s central bank has increased borrowing costs.
+On Thursday 2 February, the Bank of England’s Monetary Policy Committee voted to hike interest rates by 50 basis points to 4%.
+This is the highest rate we’ve seen in 14 years.

 While the media often talks about the impact of higher rates on mortgage holders and savers, the impact on the stock market typically receives less coverage.

 So, how can rising borrowing costs impact investments?
 And with savings rates rising, is it time to move more of your portfolio into cash?
 Keep on reading for all the details or click on a link to head straight to a section…

 The Bank of England base rate – also known as the ‘bank rate’ – refers to the interest rate that banks can borrow from each other.